codazoda/boiler/README.md

 ## Template Paths

-The default template path is `~/boiler/template/`.
-You can put your own templates there or you can change the path by creating a `BOILER` environment variable.
-Your template directory must end in a slash.
+You must set a `BOILER` environment variable to your template directory and your template directory must end in a slash.

 ```
 export BOILER=/some/template/path/